How To Vent Microwave Outside [Step By Step Guide]

 Of course, the unit will wear out too early.
 An unvented microwave will overwork, unable to withstand the heat and vapor that are supposed to be venting away every after use.
 You might notice the microwave's metallic surface rusting due to the stream that accumulates on it.

 An unvented microwave will lead to inefficient use of electricity.
-The food you reheat or bake might not turn out good, thus the taste may become unsatisfying
+The food you reheat or bake might turn out poorly.
+Thus, the taste may become unsatisfying.

 Aside from cooking issues, the microwave could waste energy.
-It will keep consuming electricity and have a difficult trying to reach the temperature you set.
-That's why ventilation is necessary to instead conserve energy.
+It will keep consuming electricity and have difficulty reaching the temperature you set.
+That's why ventilation is necessary to conserve energy instead.

 How to Tell the Microwave Is Overheating?